Follow Di Brown’s footsteps as she visits Arendzicht Eagles Nest in Lamberts Bay, South Africa

 The sandy Main Beach is right in front of Arendzicht Eagles Nest in Lamberts Bay and is suitable for playing ball games, building sandcastles and swimming.

-On the other side of the harbour there are numerous tiny beaches separated by large rocky outcrops.
+On the other side of the harbor, there are numerous tiny beaches separated by large rocky outcrops.
 These are also lovely places to explore, walk or just sit and watch the waves.

-This tiny Island is just 100 meters from the mainland and accessed via a causeway from the fishing harbour.
+This tiny island is just 100 meters from the mainland and accessed via a causeway from the fishing harbor.

-A small museum, shop and research centre are also open to visitors to the island.
+A small museum, shop and research center are also open to visitors to the island.
 A small entrance fee is charged.

 Fresh Seafood and West Coast cooking

 There are quite a few restaurants offering fresh seafood and West Coast fare in Lambert’s Bay.
-Highly recommended are Isabella’s situated right in the harbour, the Weskus Kombuis with outside tables and waterside views and High Tide restaurant situated near the old crayfish factory.
+Highly recommended are Isabella’s situated right in the harbor, the Weskus Kombuis with outside tables and waterside views and a High Tide restaurant situated near the old crayfish factory.

 Foodies will find plenty to tempt their palates in Lambert’s Bay, and wine lovers should pop into the Teubes Tasting room next to High Tides, visit the Sir Lambert Estate or book an exclusive food and wine pairing dinner with sommelier Nelda van Zyl.